m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 For this article, we assume you are using the networking option `Private endpoint access only`​ with the ADB-S instance.
 This means the Autonomous AI Database is only reachable on a private endpoint (PE) within your Vnet (Azure) or VPC (Google).
 Please see the archicture overview below.

+![](/images/posts/odbatx-multicloud-architecture.webp "Oracle Database@X architecture")

 > **Tip for Azure:** When configuring Oracle Database@Azure, always ensure you leave enough IP space for a secondary subnet on your database VNet.
 You can use this to deploy an jump host Azure VM, making future debugging much easier.​

-![](/images/posts/odbatx-multicloud-architecture.webp "Oracle Database@X architecture")

 ## Debugging connections to Autonomous DB

 **Use case:**  Connecting an SQL client or application to your ADB-S instance.

-### Checklist

-1. **Routing & Testing connectivity:**  Is the Autonomous DB Private Endpoint (PE) reachable?
+1. **Routing & Testing:** How to test connectivity?
 2. **DNS**: Can you resolve the DNS name?
 3. **Firewall**: Are there any firewall rules blocking the connection?

-### Routing & Testing connectivity
+### 1. Routing & Testing connectivity

 > **Tip for Azure:** It is highly recommended to [activate Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) on your Azure subscription before adding the Oracle.Database subnet delegation.
 Also check the[ supported network topologies](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#supported-topologies).